Crispy Brussels Sprouts with Pomegranate Glaze

 4.

-Once the Brussels sprouts are roasted and tender (about 35 minutes total), remove from the oven and allow them to cool for 5 minutes.
+Once the Brussels sprouts are roasted and tender (about 35 minutes total), remove them from the oven and let them cool for 5 minutes.
+Transfer to a serving platter and drizzle with the feta and pomegranate molasses dressing.
+Toss gently to coat.

 Mark as complete